Yiannis128/Yiannis128/articles/article-compiler-tutorial.md

 ## Article Template

-The template folder will allow the HTML generated to be of the same format as the rest of the website, instead of the generated HTML being just a bunch of HTML tags that don't really resemble the webpage that an article could be found in.
+The template file will allow the HTML generated to be of the same format as the rest of the website, instead of the generated HTML being just a bunch of HTML tags that don't really resemble the webpage that an article could be found in.
 Here is the template for this website: